NSSTC/sim-ecs/README.md

 # sim-ecs
 ECS, which is optimized for simulations

+I highly advice you to take a look at the (working) examples in the `/examples` directory.
+The gravity example is the most basic one and shows you how to get a world up and running quickly.

 ## Considerations

 This ECS is built for easy usage (DX) and high iteration speed.